Shop My Favorite Work Wear

 Business Trip Packing List

 A business trip packing list doesn’t have to be complicated.
-Stick to conservative classics and sharp suiting for travel, conferences or client meetings.
-Always remember to pack a good blazer, a comfortable shoe, some casual basics and an extra set of clothes in your carry on.
+I stick to conservative classics and sharp suiting for any kind of work related travel, conference or client meeting.
+I always remember to pack a good blazer, a comfortable flat shoe, a pair of comfortable heels and some casual basics.
+And of course, these all go in a carry on suitcase!

 Business Trip – The Essentials